 Caregivers go through a range of emotions from joy to anger and resentment and back again. it is not unusual to have conflicting emotions.
-Social isolation and feelings of loneliness are common feelings experienced by family care partners.
-Keeping a journal would allow you, the caregiver, to express your feelings and act as a format for working through many uncomfortable issues.
+Social isolation and feelings of loneliness are common feelings… experienced by family care partners.
+Keeping a journal would allow you to express your feelings.
+And act as a format for working through many uncomfortable issues.

-Journaling for caregivers allows you to help make sense of the feelings in a safe way and avoid the negative consequences of hiding feelings and causing chronic stress.
+Journaling for caregivers allows you to help make sense of the feelings.
+This is a safe way to avoid the negative consequences of hiding feelings.
+Also can identify feelings causing chronic stress.

-Journaling can be a very positive thing for your family member to do, if they are at a stage of dementia where they are still able to express themselves.
-Baby boomers with are writing or even doing regular video journaling about their experience living with dementia.
+Journaling can be a very positive thing for your family member to do.
+If they are at a stage of dementia where they are still able to express themselves, encourage them to do so.
+Baby boomers are writing.
+Some are doing regular video journaling about their experience living with dementia.

-Being aware of changes in behaviors, records of falls, or medical events can help you remember things easily when under stress.
+- Medical events can help you remember things when under stress.

 Journaling for caregivers is important.
 Try to make it a priority each day, in the morning before your day starts.

 Check out the Home Health Care Notebook to assist you.